 To finish the Lucky Leprechaun shoe planter off, cut a buckle shape out of craft foam and paint it gold.
 Cut a piece of black ribbon to fit around the top part of the shoe and glue the ribbon and the buckle down.

 Finally glue a small bell onto the toe, fill the pot with flowers and insert it inside the shoe planter.

 We planted some Creeping Jenny in ours.
 She’s native to Ireland and her Irish name, Lus an dá phingin translates as ‘Two-penny plant’ or Moneywort 😉 Quite appropriate for a Leprechaun planter don’t you think?
 We also added a few beautiful yellow pansies.
 They always remind me of Spring and chubby faced little babies.
 So cute.

 I’d love to know what you think of the idea.
-Is it something you’d make for St Patrick’s Day?
+Is it something you’d make for St Patrick’s Day and welcome in Spring?
 Let me know and don’t forget to share it with your friends and/or save it to Pinterest.